-The top panel of Figure 6 displays the equilibrium ratio of external wealth to total wealth in the South implied by the model under the benchmark experiment.
-We chose this statistics because it is the one Kraay, Loayza, Serven and Ventura (2004) report after aggregating data on foreign assets across countries.
+statistics because it is the one Kraay et al. (2004) report after aggregating data on foreign assets across countries.
 They document that this ratio averaged -10% from 1960-1990.
-Our frictionless open economy model generates -35% over the same period.
+Our frictionless open-economy model generates -35% over the same period.
 The plot clearly shows the reversal in the sign of the stock of external wealth around 2045 and predicts a large positive external wealth of the South, of the order of 14% of total wealth, by 2070.
 In terms of current account dynamics, the North runs a surplus around 1% of GDP until 2020, when the capital flow reverse.
-The current account deficit of the North peaks in 2060 at around -4% of GDP, and since then it slowly returns towards zero.20
+The current account deficit of the North peaks in 2060 at around -4% of GDP, and since then it slowly returns towards zero.

-Under the privatization scenario, in contrast, there will be no reversal: capital is projected to flow from rich to poor countries throughout the 21st century, and the ratio is forecasted to shrink to -10% in 2070 (see the bottom panel of Figure 6).
+Under the privatization scenario, in contrast, there will be no reversal: capital is projected to flow from rich to poor countries throughout the 21st century, and the ratio is forecasted to shrink to -10% in 2070 (see the bottom panel of Fig. 6).

 The model yields implicitly a measure of how sizeable the capital flows need to be, in absence of frictions, in order to equalize differences across regions stemming only from different demographic structure of the population.
-Taylor and Williamson (1994) have argued that 3/4 of the net capital inflows of Canada, Australia and Argentina in the early 20th century could have demographic origins.
+Taylor and Williamson (1994) have argued that $\frac{3}{4}$ of the net capital inflows of Canada, Australia and Argentina in the early 20th century could have demographic origins.
 More recently, Domeij and Floden (2004) have shown that this demography-based approach can explain a non-negligible part of the postwar low-frequency current account dynamics among OECD countries.
 With respect to this debate, our contribution is to point out that structural reforms to the PAYG system will have a first-order effect on the sign and magnitude of these flows in the next 50 years.